MrYay/spunkybot/README.md

   * This file is released under the MIT License.

 Urban Terror® and FrozenSand™ are trademarks, or registered trademarks of Frozensand Games Limited.

-## Thank you!

-We really appreciate all kinds of feedback and contributions.
-Thanks for using and supporting Spunky Bot!